gpratte/texastoc-v2-react-redux/README.md

 * [step 03 navigation bar](#step-03-navigation-bar)
 * [step 02 bootstrap](#step-02-bootstrap)
 * [step 01 create development environment](#step-01-create-development-environment)

+## step-24-seating-notify
+Show a button to notify players when they are seated at a game.
+When pressed call the server which sends text messages.

 ## step-23-league-players
 Added the ability to see the list of the players in the league and to edit a player.